 No Hazardous Activities.
 There shall be no activity or improvement on any portion of the Property which is or might be unsafe or hazardous to any person or property.
 Without limiting the generality of the foregoing, no firearms shall be discharged upon the Property; no open fires shall be lighted or permitted, except in a contained barbecue unit while attended and in use for cooking purposes or within an interior or exterior fireplace designed to prevent the dispersal of burning embers; and no trail bikes, minibikes, motorcycles, all-terrain vehicles or snowmobiles may be driven on a Lot.

 Storage of Vehicles.
-Other than short-term guests or agents of Owners whose vehicles may be parked for no more than 72 hours, o vehicles shall be regularly kept on the Lot or any road adjacent thereto in any area other than in the garage.
+Vehicles of short-term guests or agents of Owners may be parked for no more than fourteen (14) days.
+No inoperable vehicles shall be kept on the Lot or any road adjacent thereto in any area other than in the garage.
+Any vehicle parked outside of the garage must be parked on or adjacent to a driveway and driven off the lot at least once per week.
 Garages are restricted to occupancy by the Owner of the Lot for storage and for parking spaces for vehicles.
 Garage doors shall remain closed when not in use for ingress or egress of vehicles.
-No boat, camper (on or off supporting vehicles), trailer, tractor, truck, towed trailer unit, motorcycle, disabled, junk or abandoned vehicle, motor home, mobile home, snowmobile, recreational vehicle or any other vehicle, the primary purpose of which is for recreational, sporting or commercial use, shall be parked or stored in, on or about any Lot or road within or adjoining the Property, except within the attached garage.
-With prior written notice to an Owner, Declarant, the Association and the ARC shall have the right to enter unenclosed portions of the Lot to remove and store, at the Owner’s expense, vehicles in violation of this Paragraph.
+Auxiliary Vehicles are vehicles such as a boat, camper (on or off supporting vehicles), trailer, tractor, truck, towed trailer unit, motorcycle, motor home, mobile home, snowmobile, recreational vehicle or any other vehicle, the primary purpose of which is for recreational, sporting or commercial use.
+With prior ARC approval, Auxiliary Vehicles may be stored in a fenced area, concealed from the ground-level view of other Lots and roads.
+Otherwise, all Auxiliary Vehicles must be parked within the garage.
+With written notice to an Owner, the Association and the ARC shall have the right to enter unenclosed portions of the Lot to remove and store, at the Owner’s expense, vehicles in violation of this Paragraph.

 Vehicle Repairs.
 No maintenance, service, repair, dismantling or repainting of any type of vehicle, boat, machine or device may be carried on, except within a completely enclosed structure which screens the sight and sound of the activity from the road and from other Lots.

 Pets.
-No animals, birds or reptiles of any kind shall be kept in a Lot, except for dogs or cats or other indoor household pets, approved and licensed in writing by the Executive Board.
+No animals, birds or reptiles of any kind shall be kept in a Lot, except for dogs or cats or other indoor household pets.
 Pets may not be kept for any commercial purposes.
 Every household pet shall be controlled by its Owner and shall not be allowed off the Owner’s Lot except when properly leashed and accompanied by the pet’s Owner or his representative.
 Each Owner of a household pet shall be financially responsible and liable for any damage caused by said household pet.
 Any pet causing or creating a nuisance or unreasonable disturbance or noise may be permanently removed from the Property.
 Owners shall hold the Association harmless from any claim resulting from any action of their pets.

 Prohibition Against Discrimination.
-Anything to the contrary herein notwithstanding, this Declaration shall be construed as omitting restrictions, if any, based on race, color, religion or national origin.
+Anything to the contrary herein notwithstanding, this Declaration shall be construed as omitting restrictions, if any, based on race, color, religion or national origin, or other protected “class” or “population”?.